iitrabhi/fenics-workshop/mkdocs/docs/2_notebooks/day-1/tutorials/1_linear_poisson.md

 U = FunctionSpace(mesh, "CG", 1)
 ```

+- In above code **'CG'** stands for **Continuous Galerkin** or **Lagrange elements** continuous across element boundaries.
+- **'1'** indicates that basic functions are linear i.e. the solution is approximated by piecewise linear function.
+If it is change to **2** the basis functions would be quadratic.
 ## Step 4: Define boundary condition
+Please read [this article](https://www.resolvedanalytics.com/cfd/what-is-a-neumann-boundary-condition) beforehand if you have no idea about Dirichlet or Neumann boundary condition.

 We create a `DirichletBC` object (`bc`) that associates the function space `U` with the boundary condition `u_D` and the subdomain `boundary`.
 This means that the solution function `u_sol` will have the value `0.0` on the boundary of the domain during the solution of the PDE
 .